The Eurovision Corner at ABBA The Museum in Stockholm. Photo Credit AleWi [CC0]

 Eurovisiophiles: Some very rough math.

 As one might expect, the European Broadcasting Union watches viewership numbers closely.
-It doesn’t release figures as a whole, but secondary sources[1]
+It doesn’t release figures as a whole, but secondary sources[1] tabulate them from reports by member broadcasters.

 --